Zernach/chainequity/@docs/PROGRESS.md

 - ✅ Development workflow with ts-node and nodemon
 - ✅ Production build pipeline (TypeScript → JavaScript in `dist/`)
 - ✅ Updated documentation and README

-**Benefits:**
-- Better IDE support with IntelliSense
-- Catch errors at compile-time instead of runtime
-- Self-documenting code with explicit types
-- Easier refactoring and maintenance
-- Enhanced developer experience

 ---